mjserve/aimerReact/README.md

 The beginning of a React app to track workouts in Kovaak 2.0 the Meta.

+-Only use in Chrome browser for now.
+Adding workSessions does not appear to currently work in Firefox.
+Working on fix.

 The app displays all previously saved workouts on home page.
 Indvidual workouts can be compared by selecting 2 different workouts and clicking "compare" in the adjacent pane.